Historical Climatology Research at South Carolina, A Quick Overview

 Below is another example of some early meteorological data, taken at Salt Lake City, Utah and recorded in the Deseret News.
 October 1856 is a very interesting month, as around Oct.
 19, a severe cold and early snow is evident, corresponding to the timing of the Mormon Handcart Company Disasters that caused major hardships and deaths on the trail of emigrants in Wyoming going towards Salt Lake.

-Research at South Carolina has successfully utilized ship logbooks for reconstructing variables such as precipitation frequencies, wind frequencies, tropical cyclones, and severe winter storms.
+Research at South Carolina has successfully utilized ship logbooks for reconstructing variables such as precipitation frequencies, wind frequencies, synoptic weather patterns, tropical cyclones, and severe winter storms.
 In the table below, the bark Ohio and the British ship Orozimbo provide excellent examples of demonstrating how logbook data can be used to reconstruct past climate.
 Both ships remained near 67N, 170W within the Bering Straits between Alaska and Siberia during all of August 1849 which is within a year of extreme weather over much of North America.
 Logbook data from both ships indicate decreased frequencies of northerly winds; increased westerly and calm winds; increased number of fog days; and decreased number of rain days during August 1849 as compared to climate normals.

 Below is another example, taken from the log of the USS Jamestown in October 1880 at Sitka, Alaska.
 Hourly trends of the low barometer and high winds, along with a strong push of cold air and snow, depict a very rare storm of "unprecedented" magnitude.
 This storm has been termed as "The Sitka Hurricane."

 Some historical climate work tries to link weather and climate to ecological, hydrological, and geomorphological impacts.
 Archives, including newspaper examples in the following for snow avalanches in Juneau AK and Fires in California, document past extremes prior to modern records.